ramindusn/Playwright-UI-API-Framework/README.md

 * Install dependencies - 'npm install'
 * Run the test - 'npx playwright test'
 * To run the test parallel - Go to 'playwright.config.js' and increase the workers.
+* By default, running in headless mode.
+Can run the test in headless false by changing the **playwright.config.js**.

 playwright.config.js has the general configurations of the framework.
 (Eg- BaseURL, Header values, timeout, report type, number of workers (parallel run))